THE PROJECT MANAGEMENT INSTITUTE – WHO ARE THEY?

 The Project Management Institute, or PMI, is the world’s leading not-for-profit professional organisation for project managers.
-Although it was founded in the United States at the Georgia Institute of Technology, the PMI has since become a large international organisation with branches even in South Africa.
+It was founded in the United States at the Georgia Institute of Technology, and it is now a large international organisation with branches even in South Africa.

-The PMI is an organisation dedicated to the advancement of project management as a profession.
-Their initial concern when they started, over 40 years ago, was to “foster recognition of the need for professionalism in project management.”
+The PMI is an organisation dedicated to advancing project management as a profession.
+Their initial aim when they started, over 40 years ago, was to “foster recognition of the need for professionalism in project management.”

-They have since put forward unprecedented efforts to turn project management into a science and establish it as a profession in its own right, rather than just a tool used by professionals in different industries.
+They have since put forward unprecedented efforts to turn project management into a science and to establish it as a profession in its own right – instead of treating it as just a tool used by professionals in different industries.

 The PMI concentrates on a number of fields in their efforts to promote and improve the field of project management:

 - They conduct industrial and academic research with the aim of advancing the science and practice of project management.